About

 Why Paper Dolls?

-Most importantly, the paper dolls here are made to be enjoyed.
-Feel free to download them and print them out for your own personal use.
-Use the categories and tags to find related clothing for the dolls, as it will be interfiled with commentary, reviews, and other stuff throughout.
+And I really do mean random.
+Brace yourselves.
+My tastes are particular.
+But most importantly, the content shared here is made to be enjoyed.
+Feel free to download and print things out for your own personal use.
+Use the categories and tags to find related plates for each doll, as they may be interfiled with commentary, reviews, and other stuff.
 There is also an Index which might make finding things easier.

-Please note: these dolls are by no means comprehensive representations of characters or their costumes over the long haul.
+Please note: these are by no means comprehensive representations of characters or their costumes over the long haul.
 I am lazy and disinclined to be fussy about some details.
 I do this for fun, not as a matter of historical record.

 Where are the Dang Tabs?